gabriela-framework/gabriela/docs/README.md

 As you can see, Gabriela has features that help you create maintainable and reusable components and I hope this primer persuaded you to continue looking into Gabriela.
 Next step is to take a deeper look at the architecture of the framework in depth to have a better understanding of all the features of Gabriela.
-You can also skip the chapter about architecture and go right into `Tutorial 1 - Implementing MySQL plugin` or any other tutorial but my advice would be to read the next part about architecture first, try to create some modules or plugins and then take a look at different tutorials in this documentation.

 # 1. Architecture